Context

 Midway through the project, I realized something was missing: humanity.

 The site looked premium, but it felt distant.
-In an industry where people are booking performers — not products — that's a problem.
+In an industry where people are booking performers and not products, that's a problem.

 This wasn't in the original brief.
 It was an intuition that emerged during the build.
 The client loved it.
-More importantly, leads started mentioning it in their inquiries — "We watched the video and loved the vibe."
+More importantly, leads started mentioning it in their inquiries.

 The Multi-Tier Strategy (Scalable Funnel)